Old House Plumbing Problems: What to Expect and How to Fix Them

 Inspecting Old Plumbing When Buying a Home

 Buying an older home without a thorough plumbing inspection is one of the most expensive mistakes a homebuyer can make.
-Here's what a smart inspection looks like.
+Our complete pre-purchase plumbing inspection guide walks through exactly what to expect.

 What to Look for During a Walkthrough

-Even before hiring an inspector, do your own visual sweep:
+Even before hiring an inspector, do your own visual sweep.
+Use this list of plumbing red flags when house hunting as a starting point:

 • Check under every sink for rust stains, moisture, soft cabinet flooring, or visible corrosion on pipes